US: Hawaii man used $1.2M in fake checks to try to post bail - NewsBreak

 US: Hawaii man used $1.2M in fake checks to try to post bail

-HONOLULU — (AP) — A Hawaii man accused of using counterfeit bank checks totaling $1.2 million to try to bail three people out of a jail has been arrested and ordered held without bail, according to court records.
+A Hawaii man accused of using counterfeit bank checks totaling $1.2 million to try to bail three people out of a jail has been arrested and authorities are seeking to keep him locked up with no bail, according to court documents.

-Samuela Tuikolongahau Jr. was detained by federal authorities on Monday.
-A U.S. Secret Service affidavit filed in court alleged that he presented the bank checks for $760,000, $400,000 and $50,000 in 2020 during the attempt to post bail for the three people held at the Oahu Community Correctional Center.
+Samuela Tuikolongahau Jr. was detained by federal authorities on Monday and a U.S. Secret Service affidavit filed in court alleged that he presented the bank checks for $760,000, $400,000 and $50,000 in 2020 during the attempt to post bail for the three people held at the Oahu Community Correctional Center.

 He left a Honolulu courthouse after being told the checks would need verification, the court document said.
 Officials determined the checks were counterfeit and the two men and woman he tried to get out of jail were not released.